jamsocket/driftdb/docs/src/pages/index.md

 We also provide hosted DriftDB instances called <a href="https://jamsocket.live">Jamsocket Live</a>.
 These docs are applicable both to self-hosted and Jamsocket Live instances.

+## Use cases

+As a general rule, DriftDB is useful any time you wish you could connect directly from one browser to another, or from a non-web-connected backend (e.g. background task) to a browser.
+Examples include:

+- Backend for state synchronization in real-time collaborative apps (e.g. a whiteboard or casual multiplayer game)
+- Streaming build logs in real time in a CI/CD system
+- WebRTC signaling

 ## Live Demos

 - [Shared State](https://demos.driftdb.com/state) ([code](https://github.com/drifting-in-space/driftdb/blob/main/js-pkg/demos/src/pages/shared-canvas.tsx))